kraghuveer1983/timetable/README.md

     ...
 ```

-## Set what times to update more frequently
+## Frequent update times
-If you want the module to update departure
- times more frequently between certain hours use the ``highUpdateInterval`` config parameter.
-This is a feature that will preserve API calls to the TrafikLab API's.
+If you want the module to update departure times more frequently between certain hours use the ``highUpdateInterval``
+config parameter.
+By using this parameter, you can reduce the refresh rate during 'quiet' hours, for example once every 6 minutes,
+but still receive frequent updates (for example, every 2 minutes) when leaving for work of school in the morning.

 This parameter is used like this: